-A Structured Operating Environment for Cross Border Advisory Work
+A Structured Framework for Cross Border Decision Work

 A Clear Structural Position for 2026